 I went down the Income School Project 24 rabbit hole.
 It has its pros and cons, and you can’t argue with their student’s results.

-There are more success stories from Project 24 students I came across, but I’m getting ahead of myself.
+I came across more success stories from Project 24 students, but I’m getting ahead of myself.
 Let’s quickly cover the guys behind Income School’s Project 24.